department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/conversation_guide.md

 ## First Task: Walk through the form - 5 minutes

-We are going to be looking at the burial benefits for today.
+We are going to be looking at the burial benefits form today.
 As I mentioned, this is a prototype so it might not work the way you expect it to.

 *Please take a couple of minutes to look at this page - this is the information you would need to fill out if you were actually completing this process.*